 - Herbicide tolerant and/or insect resistant soybean is made into soybean oil and fed to livestock.
 A small amount of soybean has been engineered to have more nutritious oil.
 Soybean for tofu and other products for direct human consumption is generally not genetically engineered.

 - Herbicide tolerant sugar beet is made into sugar and fed to livestock.

 Genetic engineering is a method, not a product, which means that there are many possible traits far beyond the well-known herbicide tolerant and insect resistant traits.
 Below, you can find a list of just some of the genetically engineered traits that have been created, organized by type.
 We’ll do our best to provide a short description of what gene was used to develop the trait of interest, with links to the relevant peer-reviewed article as well as a link to a fact-based summary in the news or a blog post if available.
 Of course, this is not an all inclusive list, as many traits are not published for a variety of reasons, or we simply may have not heard of it yet.
 Note that many of these traits have not been commercialized.

 Have you read about an interesting trait that’s missing from this list?
-Please let us know in the Forum, preferably with a link to a relevant peer-reviewed article.
+Please let us know, preferably with a link to a relevant peer-reviewed article.
 Fact-based popular press articles or blog posts are welcome as well.

 Hungry for more?
 Find lists of biotech traits here: